Watch Adam Levine And James Corden Get Pulled Over By The Cops In New Video

 “You want us to pull over so he can sing a song for you?” the late night host asks, before the cop responds, “Yes.
 Because you’ve caused a traffic hazard.”

-But despite their run in with the law, it seems as though Corden and Levine had a pretty great time filming the new segment for the CBS talk show.
+But despite their run-in with the law, it seems as though Corden and Levine had a pretty great time filming the new segment for the CBS talk show.

-Also in the preview of their upcoming ‘Carpool Karaoke’ session – which is set to debut in full on the talk show on May 24 – the duo could be seen speeding around a race track as James asks Adam a number of quick fire questions while he’s behind the wheel.
+Also in the preview of their upcoming “Carpool Karaoke” session – which is set to debut in full on the talk show on May 24 – the duo could be seen speeding around a race track as James asks Adam a number of quick-fire questions while he’s behind the wheel.

-But while it seems like The Voice judge didn’t actually get into too much trouble with the police as he and the talk show host were pulled over, his ‘Carpool Karaoke’ run-in actually isn’t the first time Levine – who’s a father of two – has had a bit of a run in with the law while in the car with some famous friends.
+But while it seems like The Voice judge didn’t actually get into too much trouble with the police as he and the talk show host were pulled over, his “Carpool Karaoke” run-in actually isn’t the first time Levine – who’s a father of two – has had a bit of a run-in with the law while in the car with some famous friends.

 Blake Shelton revealed earlier this year that he had a confrontation with a cop a few years ago while he, Levine, and their fellow The Voice coach Kelly Clarkson were heading home from New Year’s Eve celebrations together after attending a Maroon 5 gig.
 Things got so bad that he admitted Levine was left in tears.